Decompressive Craniectomy

 - ⦾ Monitor for seizures or infection

 Prefer WhatsApp for Decompressive Craniectomy enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.